Frequently Asked Questions about Earning a Virginia High School Diploma

-- How many verified credits do students who transfer into Virginia high schools from other states or private schools need to earn a Standard Diploma?
+- What are the requirements for students who transfer into Virginia high schools from other states or private schools to earn a Standard or Advanced Studies Diploma?

 - May end-of-course assessments taken in other states be substituted for SOL tests in the awarding of verified credits?